Meldiron/rewrite/README.md

 # 💻 Rewrite\_

-Practice typing skills and speed by rewritting books as you read them.
+Practice typing skills and speed by rewriting books as you read them.
 Use your own books for learning or entertainment.

 - ✅ Custom .EPUB and PDF files
 - ✅ Public library